Expert Advice on How to Easily Switch Jobs when Pregnant (Do and Don’ts)

 You need to understand if the new company that you want to switch to is mom or family-friendly.
 You need to know if your new employer will be willing to make changes for your flexibility as a pregnant woman or breastfeeding mom.
 The information will help decide if the job change especially now that you are pregnant is worth it.

-Rule 3: Do not Quit before Signing a Contract for New Job
+3. Do not Quit old Job before Signing a Contract for New Job

 To ensure that the transition is smooth for you when moving jobs when pregnant, do not quit your current job before signing the contract for the new job.
 Getting an offer is different than signing the official contract.
 You may actually not get the job even after receiving the offer letter.